Crowell & Moring

 Crowell & Moring launched in 1979 when a large contingent from Jones Day split off to form a new firm in Washington, DC.
 The international arbitration practice was set up in 2005 and really took off two years later with the hire of a ready-made team from Fulbright & Jaworski, earning the firm its first appearance in the GAR 100 in 2008.

 Canadian Ian Laird was part of that team and has co-chaired the dispute resolution group since 2012.
-He’s especially visible on the firm’s investment treaty work.
-The other co-chair is Laurence Winston in London, who joined in 2019 from Squire Patton Boggs, where he had been head of UK litigation.
+He is especially visible on the firm’s investment treaty work.
+The other co-chair is Laurence Winston in London, who joined in 2019 from Squire Patton Boggs, where he was head of UK litigation.

 A further 13 lawyers joined from Winston’s old firm in 2020, including partners Robert Hager, Michael Guiffré and Meagan Bachman in Washington, DC and a nine-strong team in Doha led by partner Charbel Maakaron.
-That team has a focus on infrastructure projects and disputes in Qatar, including representing the Qatari government in contentious work linked to the development of the US$15 billion Hamad International Airport.
+That team focuses on infrastructure projects and disputes in Qatar, including representing the Qatari government in contentious work linked to the development of the US$15 billion Hamad International Airport.

-Most of the international arbitration team is based in Washington, DC, with others in New York, and London and Doha.
+Most of the international arbitration team is based in Washington, DC, with others in New York, London and Doha.
 The wider firm is found in several other US cities as well as Brussels and Shanghai.
 It also has an associated firm in Singapore.

 Who uses it?

 Kuwaiti logistics group KGL and the Canadian province of Alberta have turned to the firm for investment treaty claims, as have Canadian mining companies Khan Resources and Pacific Rim and US motorbike maker Vento.